Triawd y Coleg: History

 The group recorded some singles for Decca Records in the late 1940s and early 1950s, but they broke up in June 1952 when Evans moved to America to enrol at Princeton University in 1952.
 They briefly reunited to record a special radio programme, "Croeso'n Ol", in August 1955 when Evans and his wife Phyllis Kinney made a trip back to Wales before Evans took up his appointment at Boston University.
 A further holiday in August 1957 allowed Evans to record a short new series of Noson Lawen programmes and a television appearance with the group.
 The group reconvened again when Evans and Kinney returned to Wales for good in 1960 and recorded a series of singles and EPs for Welsh Teldisc.
-The group made sporadic performances into the 1980s.
-They performed again at the National Eisteddfod in 1971.
-In 1973, Sain released two albums by the group - Noson Lawen, a reunion performance of the BBC programme, and Triawd y Coleg, featuring new studio recordings of some of their repertoire.
-The group made a filmed performance in Bodedern in 1983.
+They performed at the National Eisteddfod once more in 1971.
+In 1973, Sain released two albums by the group – Noson Lawen, a reunion performance of the BBC programme, and Triawd y Coleg, featuring new studio recordings of some of their repertoire.
+The group continued to perform sporadically into the 1990s.
+They made a filmed performance in Bodedern in 1983 and were part of the final BBC radio show recorded at Bangor's Penrhyn Hall in 1984.
+In 1996, the group appeared in the first episode of S4C's nostalgia series Mond Fell Ddoe.

 Robin Williams later became a Presbyterian preacher and broadcaster.
 He died in 2003, aged 80.
 Meredydd Evans influenced "almost every sphere of Welsh cultural life, from folk music and philosophy to broadcasting and language politics", according to journalist Meic Stephens.
 A leading historian and performer of Welsh folk music and Head of Light Entertainment at BBC Wales between 1963 and 1973, he died aged 95 in 2015.
-Cledwyn Jones, who later taught Religious Education at Friars School, Bangor, died in 2022, aged 99.
+Cledwyn Jones, who later taught Religious Education at Friars School, Bangor and was involved with the charity Headway, died in 2022, aged 99.

 Triawd y Coleg are considered highly influential on the development of Welsh-language popular music and light entertainment.
 They have been described as "perhaps the first Welsh-language pop group" and several later Welsh groups followed their model of close harmony arrangements of traditional or comic songs, with comedic routines between them.
 In 2009, Sain released a compilation album, Goreuon Triawd y Coleg (Best of Triawd y Coleg).